seanb80/seanb80.github.io/_posts/2017-03-09-Yaaminis-PECAN-run.md

-Started Yaamini's PECAN run on a subset of samples and wanted to document the `pecanpie` command I use.
+I started Yaamini's PECAN run on a subset of samples and wanted to document the `pecanpie` command I use.
 I gave it access to 12 of the 16 logical cores on Roadrunner, and 30gb of the 48gb of available ram to hopefully avoid the complete non-functionality that is currently afflicting Emu.

 `pecanpie -o /home/srlab/Documents/DNR_PECAN_Run_3_output -s gigas -n DNR_oyster_SpLibrary --pecanMemRequest 30 /home/srlab/Documents/DNR_PECAN_Run_3_20170308/2017-03-08-mzML-file-path-list.txt /home/srlab/Documents/DNR_PECAN_Run_3_20170308/2017-03-08-background-peptides-path-list.txt /home/srlab/Documents/DNR_PECAN_Run_3_20170308/2017-03-03-isolation-windows.csv --fido --jointPercolator --isolationSchemeType BOARDER --overwrite`